coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 the test and improvement in the *same* commit, because 'git bisect' will then work well.

+*WARNING*: Currently some tests intermittently fail, even though the software works fine.
+There may more than one cause of this.
+For now, if tests fail, restart to see if it's a problem with the software or the tests.
+On CircleCI you can choose to rebuild.

 ## How to check proposed changes before submitting them

 Before submitting changes, you *must*